MCE123 Logo

 There is the possibility that copy machines, printers, and fax machines, just like e-mail and Internet traffic, could be abused by hackers.
 There should be technologies that block from these types of attacks.
 Ultimately, it may take a major hack of fax machines or copy machines or printers to create a need for more security in the devices and systems that they rely on, or that they are built on, or that run on them, in order to have better security over the devices.

-MCE123SM Intellectual Property Development
+MCE123 Intellectual Property Development

-MCE123SM invents original concepts for new high-tech technologies in our Technology Development department that can be purchased by other organizations to develop into physical products.
-Before you invest any time or money into refining or producing any invention that is in relation to anything you view on our website, please consult with our Legal Department.
-You must purchase all intellectual property relating to a technology concept before you begin work on any of our products.
+You must have our authorization to work on our products or services, regarding any invention you read about on our website.
+Please consult with the MCE123℠ Legal Department before taking any concepts from us, as we spend countless hours developing these concepts from scratch, and you must pay us to use these concepts, or even modify the concepts and use the concepts, even with significant modification.
+You must purchase all intellectual property relating to a technology concept before you begin work on any of our products or services.
 Failure to do so will result in Intellectual Property Theft lawsuits and cases to compensate our company for intellectual and monetary damages that we have incurred due to any third party developing any of our products.

 This Intellectual Property is owned by MCE123℠ Technology Development.
 By viewing this Intellectual Property, you agree to the rights of the IP holder established under the Intellectual Property Rights Management agreement.
 To use the Intellectual Property, you must first obtain an Intellectual Property license, and you must pay royalties for each product that is produced using the Intellectual Property license.